Raphael40/CV/README.md

 **Codebar Workshops**
 - I have attended over 20 [Codebar](https://codebar.io/) workshops since I began my journey a year ago.
 The first time I ever used Javascript and .git/GitHub were in Codebar sessions.
 - Through Codebar I cooperated with many other aspiring developers to encourage and inspire each other.
-Moreover, I recieved quality tuition and advice from senior develpers that kindly shared their time with me.
+Moreover, I recieved quality tuition and advice from senior develpers that kindly shared their time with me
 - I recently attended my first session as a coach rather than a student.
 It felt great to give back to the community and I really enjoyed helping my student debug her weather app.

 ## 🖊️ Professional Experience